Holocaust Survivor Services

 Cafe by the Bay Gatherings for Survivors

 Cafe by the Bay offers Holocaust survivors weekly gatherings to discuss issues of concern and gain strength and support from one another.
 Participants also get together for social, cultural, and educational activities, such as concerts, lectures, and other live presentations.
-Due to COVID19 safety, the group is not currently meeting in person.
-It has been substituted with a remote version of the program.

-Gatherings would typically take place in San Francisco, the Peninsula, and Marin.
+Gatherings typically take place in San Francisco, the Peninsula, and Marin.
 In addition, those attending San Francisco’s Cafe by the Bay look forward to a catered Shabbat luncheon and special program the last Friday of every other month.

-Café by the Bay welcomes volunteers for serving refreshments, greeting and connecting with guests, and clean up.
+Cafe by the Bay welcomes volunteers for serving refreshments, greeting and connecting with guests, and clean up.
 Find out more about this volunteer opportunity.

 Conversation Circle and Survivor Speakers Bureau